BrownTian/DeepLearning_DeepCNN_Lib/README.md

 7) **Make prediction based on a tuned model** - Load the tuned weights, and make prediction.

-## Test on 10000 MNIST image dataset
+## Training on 10000 MNIST image dataset
 #### Model:
 ####        One layer CNN : 8 kernels ; (3,3) kernel size
 ####        Pooling layer : stride = 2